Daandelange/kirby3-TranslatedLayout/README.md

     type: translatedlayout
     extends: fields/translatedlayoutwithfieldsets
 ````
+This can be useful for quickly setting up this plugin in a test environment.
+*Beware that this will add the fields to your fieldsets if they don't exist yet.*

 To setup your own fieldsets, prefer copy/pasting from [translatedlayoutwithfieldsets.yml](https://github.com/Daandelange/kirby3-TranslatedLayout/blob/master/src/blueprints/fields/translatedlayoutwithfieldsets.yml) and adapt it to your needs.

 ## Options
 There are no options available yet.
 Would you like to contribute some ?